luizkowalski/devcontainer-rails/README.md

 ## How?

 1. Copy the `.devcontainer` folder to your project
+2. Copy `.env.example` to `.env` and customize environment variables
-2. Customize the files to your needs
+3. Customize the files to your needs
-3. Open the project in Codespaces
+4. Open the project in Codespaces

 ## What's in the box?

 - Ruby 3.4.4
 - PostgreSQL 17 (exposed locally on port 5433)
-- Valkey 8
+- Valkey 8 (Redis-compatible, exposed locally on port 6379)
 - Node LTS
 - ZSH and Oh My Zsh
 - Mise version manager
 - Non root user

+## Security & Performance Features

+This configuration includes several security and performance improvements:

+### Security
+- **Environment-based credentials**: Database and Redis passwords use environment variables
+- **Valkey authentication**: Password protection enabled by default
+- **Pinned versions**: All Docker images and features use specific versions
+- **Non-root user**: Runs as `vscode` user for better security

+### Performance & Reliability
+- **Service dependencies**: App waits for database and Redis to be healthy before starting
+- **Health checks**: Robust health monitoring with proper startup periods
+- **Resource limits**: Memory limits prevent resource exhaustion (PostgreSQL: 512M, Valkey: 128M)
+- **Optimized volumes**: Named volumes with explicit drivers for better persistence

 ## Customizations